 Taohuayuan and Longtan

-Youyang is the cradle of an actual earthly paradise, Taohuayuan or “the Peach Blossom spring”.
-This is an area of about 50 square km immersed in the most luxurious nature and represents a prototype of paradise hidden to the world, as it was described by the poet Tao Yuanming during the eastern Jin dynasty (317-420) in his piece 桃花源记, “Chronicles from the peach blossom spring”.
+Youyang is the cradle of an actual earthly paradise, Taohuayuan or “the Peach Blossom Spring”.
+This is an area of about 50 square km immersed in the most luxurious nature and represents a prototype of paradise hidden to the world, as it was described by the poet Tao Yuanming during the Eastern Jin dynasty (317-420) in his piece 桃花源记, “Chronicles from the peach blossom spring”.

 Getting to this earthly paradise is very easy.
 Take city bus 101 from Youyang toward Yangguang Xigu, 阳光溪谷 (you’ll find it in virtually every bus stop, there aren’t many).
 The bus cuts the city in two, and in about 20 minutes you’ll be standing in the space of the park.
 The stop is called Taoyuan Jinshui’an, 桃园金水岸.

 Once there you can choose to see the ancient city of Youzhou, 酉州, or directly buy tickets for the park.
-Youzhou isn’t much more than a large road that climbs toward the top of the hill with new buildings in traditional style that host shops and hotels.
+Youzhou isn’t much more than a large road that climbs toward the top of the hill with new buildings in a traditional style that host shops and hotels.
 You can choose to take it to the end and return to the entrance of the park in 20 minutes, but you can also skip it if you’re drawn to the beauty of the park.

-There are two ways to get into the park, each of which have two different prices.
+There are two ways to get into the park, each of which has two different prices.
 Personally, I recommend that you buy your park ticket together with one for the caves, instead of just one for the park.
 Buy the ticket directly at the square where you arrived.
 If you choose the first option, a shuttle included in the price will bring you to the top to the entrance of the caves and from there (after a first artificial downhill section) you’ll have your jaw drop in front of the immensity and beauty of the caves.

 The caves will treat you to a breathtaking spectacle of stalactites, rocks, underground lakes and bridges that will not leave you regretting having paid about 130 Yuan per ticket.
 It will be a really pleasant 2 km walk which in the end will bring you to the actual entrance to the park.
 Legend says that Fuxi, one of the three mythical Chinese rulers together with Nuwa and Shen Nong, lived in these caverns.

-If instead you choose the first option, you’ll find the entrance in front of Youzhou gate.
+If instead, you choose the first option, you’ll find the entrance in front of Youzhou gate.
 The ticket will be about half the price of the one that includes the caves.

-Once you enter into the actual park, another spectacle will appear in front of your eyes.
-If you choose the season of peach blossoms, you can admire these magnificent trees in bloom that surround the area with little lakes, bridges, bamboo and small temples.
+Once you enter the actual park, another spectacle will appear in front of your eyes.
+If you choose the season of peach blossoms, you can admire these magnificent trees in bloom that surround the area with little lakes, bridges, bamboo, and small temples.
 A lovely relaxing walk immersed in the freshness of this landscape will make you forget the chaotic confusion of Chinese cities.
-Additionally, you could taste the typical foods of the region in one of the many open green spaces, rest (if you need to) and continue your walk.
+Additionally, you could taste the typical foods of the region in one of the many open green spaces, rest (if you need to), and continue your walk.

 Visiting the caves and park will take up about 3 hours of your time, so if you start your visit around 9 in the morning, when you leave the park you’ll still have a few hours to take the last of 18 buses for Chongqing (the last train is around 15 and as I explained before it is harder to reach).

-In this case I recommend a small tour of a few hours to the ancient city of Longtan, 龙潭古镇.
+In this case, I recommend a small tour of a few hours to the ancient city of Longtan, 龙潭古镇.

 You can take the bus from either the north or south stations.
 The ticket costs around 10 Yuan per trip and takes about 40 minutes to get there.
 The driver will leave you at the entrance to the old city.
 Go in and wander around the roads of the city.
 Lose yourself among its inhabitants and houses and enjoy the peace that contrasts with the confusion of cars outside the entrance to the ancient city.

 An hour is more than enough to see the major points of interest that are well marked by signs.
-As a last stop, go out the way you came in and in less than one km you’ll find the Longtan bus station.
+As the last stop, go out the way you came in and in less than one km you’ll find the Longtan bus station.
 Take the first bus for Youyang and from there leave for Chongqing.